kartynnik/blog/content/posts/fenwick-trees-are-nothing-but/index.md

 with the divider spike at $n/2$) --- but the purpose of that, other than showing the equivalence in expressive power, is dubious.

-Extended fenwick trees tend to be faster at lookup than segment trees in tests (e.g. [here](https://ioinformatics.org/journal/v9_2015_39_44.pdf)), because they avoid climbing down the tree to find the constituent parts of a segment --- those parts are enumerated explicitly in time proportional to their
+Extended Fenwick trees tend to be faster at lookup than segment trees in tests (e.g. [here](https://ioinformatics.org/journal/v9_2015_39_44.pdf)), because they avoid climbing down the tree to find the constituent parts of a segment --- those parts are enumerated explicitly in time proportional to their